Section I. Organizational

 4.2 Repeated violations of the policy may result in permanent loss of participation privileges at MHS Hands-On Events.

-4.3 Suspension for failure to comply with this policy will be enforced by the event supervisor of the Public Education Coordinator.
+4.3 Suspension for failure to comply with this policy will be enforced by the Event coordinator or Hands-On Chair.

 4.4 Participation suspension may be appealed to the MHS Board of Directors.